DamoM73/turtle_vid_tute/lesson_4.md

 - moving the pen
 - drawing the shape

-When I wrote this code, I didn't type it straight out, I copied and pasted a lot of the code and just changed the magic values.
+When I wrote this code, I didn't type it straight out, I copied and pasted a lot of the code and changed the magic number's values.
 Copying and pasting is a clear indicator that you need to use a function.
 Why?
 Because functions are one of the main tools we can use to enforce the DRY Principle.

 ### Creating functions